 The best mountain towns bring something magical to the table.
 Aside from the head-turning scenery of nature’s colors blending together like real-life painting, a mountain town also has its own unique charm that people from other places fall in love with.

-Add these charming mountain cities on your bucketlist, or pass by them while you’re embarking on a tour.
+Add these charming mountain cities to your bucket list, or pass by them while you’re embarking on a tour.

 1. Eureka Springs, Arkansas